Trainer, Employee / Human Resources (HR) Salary

 Popular Skills for Trainer, Employee / Human Resources (HR)

 Human Resources Trainers report using a large range of skills on the job.
-Most notably, facility with Training Management, Recruiting, and Windows NT / 2000 / XP Networking are correlated to pay that is significantly above average, leading to increases of 49 percent, 15 percent, and 13 percent, respectively.
-Customer Service and Oral / Verbal Communication as skills, however, tend to be associated with significantly smaller paychecks.
-Most people familiar with Training also know Microsoft Office.
+Most notably, facility with Training Management, Recruiting, and Public Speaking are correlated to pay that is significantly above average, leading to increases of 53 percent, 14 percent, and 12 percent, respectively.
+Those listing Customer Service and Oral / Verbal Communication as skills, on the other hand, should be prepared for drastically lower pay.
+The majority of those who know Training also know Microsoft Office.

 Pay by Experience Level for Trainer, Employee / Human Resources (HR)